PojavLauncherTeam/PojavOptimize/README.md

 # PojavOptimize

 A collection of mods to improve the performance and user experience of PojavLauncher.
 This repository was originally assembled by Discord moderator Chuck_Norris_ as a response to low performance on certain devices, as well as goodies in other areas.
-This modpack requires **Fabric 1.16.5** to be installed on the client machine!

 Loads in as little as 1 minute and 3 seconds from clicking play to in-world!